 Giving birth is a very basic female phenomenon; using it to undermine us in society is a diversion.
 A more appropriate response is that every experience and skill brought to bear by parenthood can bring a maturity that translates into the rest of life.

 If there’s any compensation for the responsibility women have in being, largely, the most accountable parent, it has to be that we’re the ones that actually make new people.
 I mean, really, you couldn’t make it up.
 Our bodies and minds have the capacity to craft another person, bring it into the world and create a unique individual.
 Forgive me for coming over all soppy, but of all the privileges shared out between the sexes, imagine how pissed off we’d be if men had that one.

 On completing the era of practical parenthood, I find that my well-balanced, unfettered and beautiful daughters have observed first-hand and learned from my feminine struggles and hearty outlook.
 And, it seems they understand.

-Instilled into them is the mantra “Don’t ask for equality, assume it,” which some say is unsympathetic to women who may be less able or less assertive; this is patronising flimflam and if women’s assumption of respect is to percolate through the generations and take hold, then it must become part of our upbringing from birth.
+Instilled into them is the mantra “Don’t ask for equality, assume it,” which some say is unsympathetic to women who may be less able or less assertive; this is patronising flimflam and if women’s right to equality is to percolate through the generations and take hold, then it must become part of all children’s upbringing from birth.